 This article discusses in detail a complete list of documents needed to file for Chapter 7 bankruptcy in Florida.
-We will discuss the documents you will need before you file, as you’re filing, as well as documents and information you will need after you file for bankruptcy.
+We will discuss the documents you will need before you file, as you’re filing, as well as other documents and information you will need after you file for bankruptcy.

 Chapter 7 is most commonly referred to as liquidation bankruptcy because your non-exempt property is used to pay back your creditors.
 Filing for Chapter 7 bankruptcy in Florida has many advantages since Florida has some of the strongest exemptions to protect your property in the United States.
 One of the most famous exemptions is the Florida homestead exemption to protect your home.

-To be eligible to file Chapter 7 Bankruptcy in Florida you must pass the “means test”.
+To qualify for relief under Chapter 7 of the Bankruptcy Code, the debtor can be an individual, a partnership, a corporation, or another type of business entity.
+This is outlined in 11 U.S.C.
+Sections 101 (41) and 109 (b).
+In Florida, eligibility to file for Chapter 7 bankruptcy hinges on passing the “means test.”
 The means test calculation determines whether your annual income is less than the Florida median income for your household size.
-The means test determines if you have sufficient income to pay back all or some of your debts or repay creditors.
+The means test determines whether you have sufficient income to pay back all or some of your debts or repay creditors.

 Note: You are not required to pass the means test if the majority of your debts are business debts.

 There is no debt minimum or maximum required to file Chapter 7 bankruptcy in Florida.
 Although there is no minimum debt requirement, if you feel that your debt is manageable and you have the ability to pay it back over some time, you may want to explore alternatives to bankruptcy.
-A bankruptcy attorney can help you determine the best course of action depending on your situation or case.
+A bankruptcy attorney can help you determine the best course of action, depending on your situation or case.

 Additionally, if you are working with an attorney in your case, a Chapter 7 Bankruptcy attorney will normally obtain a copy of your credit report in order to properly list and classify your debts in the bankruptcy schedules and forms.